FedCross: Towards Accurate Federated Learning via Multi-Model Cross-Aggregation: Our FedCross Approach

-Cross aggregation is a novel multi-to-multi aggregation method, which fuses each upload model with its collaborative model with the weights of $\alpha$ and $1-\alpha$.
-Suppose $v^i_{r}$ is a upload model and $v^i_{co}$ is its collaborative model.
+The cross-aggregation is a novel multi-to-multi aggregation method, which fuses each upload model with its collaborative model with the weight $\alpha$.
+Suppose that $v^i_{r}$ is an uploaded model and $v^i_{co}$ is its collaborative model.
 The cross-aggregation process is as follows:

 where $\alpha\in [0.5,1.0)$ is a hyperparameter used to determine the weight of the aggregation.
 The adjustment of $\alpha$ is important and difficult.
 If $\alpha$ is small, the gradient conflict will become serious.
 If $\alpha$ is large, it is difficult for the model to learn the knowledge of the collaborative model.
-Thus we conduct an ablation study to confirm the reasonable value space of $\alpha$ by evaluating the performance of FedCross with different $\alpha$ values in Section~\ref{sec:exp_criteria}.
+Thus, we conduct an ablation study to confirm the reasonable value space of $\alpha$ by evaluating the performance of FedCross with different $\alpha$ values in Section~\ref{sec:exp_criteria}.